medvedevgroup/TwoPaCo/README.md

 2^\<filter_size\> bits in the Bloom filter.
 The output file is a binary that can be either converted to a text file or read directly using an API (will be available soon).

-The filter size -f is a very important parameter that controls affects both the memory usage and the speed.
+The filter size -f is a very important parameter that affects both the memory usage and the speed.
 TwoPaCo will use at least 2^\<filter_size\> / 8 bytes of memory, but setting it too low can massively increase the size of the memory used and slow down the program.
 We recommend the user to set -f to to the value